 Sage plants are members of the Salvia genus, the largest branch of the mint family.
 Many of these aromatic, woody, herbaceous shrubs are well suited to the cool, dry, high-altitude climate of the state of Colorado.
-Sage species which thrive in Colorado include white sage (Salvia apiana) and Mediterranean sage (Salvia aethiopis).
-Russian sage (Perovskia atriplicifolia), while not a "true sage," is a similar species in the mint family which flourishes in abundance in Colorado.
+Of the different types of sage, the sage species which thrive in Colorado include white sage (Salvia apiana, USDA hardiness zones 8-10), Mediterranean sage (Salvia aethiopis, zones 5-8), and Russian sage (Salvia yangii, zones 3-9).

 This aromatic herb was widely utilized by the indigenous inhabitants of its natural habitat for a variety of medicinal, cosmetic and ceremonial purposes.
 It was used to prepare a treatment for coughs, colds, sore throats and respiratory ailments.
 It was also used as a shampoo and deodorant.
 White sage leaves were burnt in religious ceremonies and to purify homes after the end of an illness.